Interview Question: Finding an Interest Rate from the Leverage and Coverage Ratio

 Now, in order to isolate r, we can divide the left-hand side by "Debt" to get => 5*r = EBITDA / Debt

 You should recognize that EBITDA / Debt is just the inverse of the leverage ratio (which is 5), so it is therefore 1/5.

 Now we can express the formulas as just being 5*r = 1/5.
 Now just divide the left hand side again by 5 to isolate r (we could have done this all in one step, but I wanted to break it up to be clear).

 Now we have r = 1/25, which is obviously also 4%.

 There you have it!
 This restructuring interview question really hinges on realizing that interest expense is really just an interest rate multiplied by the debt amount and thus the interest rate can be isolated with the information given.

 Of course, everyone knows that interest expense is just the interest rate multiplied by the debt amount.
 But it's one of those things where in an interview you tend to glaze over that simple fact as you rack your brain trying to figure out how to answer the question.

 Remember: there's absolutely nothing wrong with just plugging numbers in and figuring out the answer that way.
 It doesn't matter what numbers you pick for a question like that, since you're ultimately getting a percent not a nominal dollar value.

-If you'd like more restructuring interview questions, be sure to check out the Restructuring Interviews course that has hundreds more Q&A along, a nearly 100-page guide, and much more.
+If you'd like more restructuring interview questions, be sure to check out the Restructuring Interviews course that has hundreds of other Q&A along with a nearly 100-page guide and much more.